thatjohnmartin/stacks/README.md

 Lovingly organized pixels.

 Assumes a running MySQL database, memcached cache, and a Python environment with virtualenv.
+Also requires node.js and lessc for asset compression.

 Recommended env vars: